engineyard/ey-docs/pages/database-download.md

 		2:myapp myapp.2011-11-15T01-10-03.sql.gz

-3. To download a backup file, type: sudo -i eybackup --download N:myapp or sudo -i eybackup -d N:myapp
+3. To download a backup file, type: sudo -i eybackup -e mysql --download N:myapp or sudo -i eybackup -e mysql -d N:myapp

     (where "N" is the number of the backup you want to download.
-For example, to download the oldest backup `sudo -i eybackup -d 0:myapp`)
+For example, to download the oldest backup `sudo -i eybackup -e mysql -d 0:myapp`)

     The file is downloaded to /mnt/tmp on your database server instance:
         Downloading myenvironment.myapp/myapp.2011-11-15T01-10-03.sql.gz to /mnt/tmp